Wait, there's more than Google?

 Preface

-Now, We're going to state that this article may be small at first.
-Because we want you to leave a comment below and tell us about different search engines as well.
-We're straight-up curious!
-Now, we're not going to include any site that simply aggregates off of the big three(Google, Yahoo, Bing.)
-We are also aware of other search engines like (Yandex, and Baidu) which have their own monopolistic tendency over their own countries and will not be listing them either as well as happily censoring their engines for government compliance.
-Nor will we be including archive/wiki sites as archival sites take away traffic from independent sites.
+We are also aware of other search engines like Yandex and Baidu.
+They have their own monopolistic tendency over their own countries and will not be listing them either, as well as happily censoring their engines for government compliance.
+Nor will we be including archive/wiki sites, as archival sites take away traffic from independent sites.
 Now, unlike my Video search engine article, we can't easily do a side-by-side comparison because each site is unique.
 This is actually good!
 Because it means that none of them are really drinking the same Google/Microsoft Kool-Aid as pointed out in that article.

 Let's begin.